GautamRaj-1200/obsidian-git-sync/frontend/input-file/input-file.md

 ## Styling file input
 - By default, it does not look great.
-- So what we do is we add a layer over this using absolute positioning and design the upper layer and keep its pointer events to none.
+- So, we do the following:
+-  **Custom Layer:** We create a custom button or layer above the file input using absolute positioning, effectively hiding the default input.
+- **Pointer Events:** We set `pointer-events: none` on the custom layer so that interactions with the file input are passed through to the actual file input, allowing the file selection to function as normal.